grudsby/grudsby.github.io/_posts/2018-5-23-Training-AlexNet-on-VOC2007-in-PyTorch.md

 2) Implement the model

+3) Setup the optimizer and batch randomization

+4) Define the loss function

-3) Create evaluation metrics
+5) Create evaluation metrics

-4) Visualize model inputs and outputs and intermediate gradients
+6) Visualize model inputs, outputs, and intermediate layers

-5) Train and test the model
+7) Train and test the model

+8) Load a pre-trained network

 ### Data Loading: